-Prior work on text-controlled aerial view synthesis such as Aerial Diffusion~\cite{kothandaraman2023aerial} doesn't work too well on complex scenes such as traffic scenes, indoor scenes and scenes with multiple objects and requires hyperparameter tuning for every input image.
-Moreover, many of the resulting images have residual diagonal artifacts.
-A closely related problem is novel view synthesis (NVS) and 3D synthesis~\cite{liu2023zero,poole2022dreamfusion}.
-NVS methods sample different camera viewpoints by explicitly specifying the camera angle.
-However, they often need to trained on an enormous amount of large-scale datasets with scenes from different views and 3D data.
+Aerial-view images corresponding to text and an input image can be sampled using text-to-3D and novel view synthesis (NVS)~\cite{liu2023zero,poole2022dreamfusion}.
+These methods sample different camera viewpoints by explicitly specifying the camera angle.
+However, they often need to trained on enormous, large-scale datasets with 3D details and scenes from multiple views.
+Is it possible for text-to-image(2D) diffusion models to generate aerial-view images without any multi-view or 3D information?

+Another closely related task is image editing~\cite{kawar2023imagic} and personalization~\cite{ruiz2023dreambooth}, where the goal is to use an input image and a target text to generate an image consistent with both inputs.
+These methods are generally successful in performing a wide range of non-rigid transformations including text-controlled view synthesis.
+However, the large translation required for aerial view synthesis makes them sub-optimal~\cite{poole2022dreamfusion}.
+This is due to bias-variance trade-off issues, even more amplified when only a single input image is provided.
+Aerial Diffusion~\cite{kothandaraman2023aerial} attempted to alleviate this bias-variance trade-off, but at the cost of per-sample hyperparameter tuning, residual diagonal artifacts in many of the generated images arising from direct finetuning on sub-optimal homography projections and severe performance drops on complex scenes with multiple objects.

 \paragraph{Main contributions.}